-- Consistent with survey data collected in 2019, CBE was identified as the most significant benefit for implementing the FEM Standards.
+- the accrediting agency for the Academy of Nutrition and Dietetics - Consistent with survey data collected in 2019, CBE was identified as the most significant benefit for implementing the FEM Standards.
 The reasons are: - being a leader in the field - advancing dietetic education with the "advanced competencies" - streamlining the curriculum, - meeting the profession's needs with more opportunities for experiential learning, and - removing the barrier of the dietetic internship match.